Charles Lennox Richardson: Reception

 Several accounts exist regarding the cause of the altercation in which Richardson was killed.
-Louis G. Perez, Ph.D, Professor of Japanese History at Illinois State University, in Japan at War: An Encyclopaedia (2013), presents the following: per one account, Lennox and his party were turning their horses around to yield the road when the Satsuma retainers attacked preemptively to maintain the order of the procession; this arose from "the language barrier and the retainers' anti-foreign zeal".
+Louis G. Perez, Professor of Japanese History at Illinois State University, in Japan at War: An Encyclopaedia (2013), presents the following: per one account, Richardson and his party were turning their horses around to yield the road when the Satsuma retainers attacked preemptively to maintain the order of the procession.
+This arose from "the language barrier and the retainers' anti-foreign zeal".
 Alternatively, it was claimed, Richardson and his cohort forced his way into the procession and were attacked by the retainers, outraged at the disrespect to their lord.
 In any case, the incident "reflects the widespread anti-foreign sentiment that had emerged among many Japanese people since the country was forced open in 1854."

 John W. Denney, in Respect and Consideration: Britain in Japan 1853-1868 and Beyond (2011), also emphasises the differing accounts, noting that "the incontestable points are that Shimazu Saburō's samurai killed Richardson and severely wounded Marshall and Clarke".
-The latter two men, at the official inquest, claimed that although they noticed samurai ahead, they did not know they were part of a daimyō's retinue; on turning a corner, they recognised they were "twelve men deep into the procession and close to the daimyō", but as "none of the party had shouted or gesticulated at the Japanese in front of them", they were "confident that no hostile moves would be made by the samurai."
+The latter two men, at the official inquest, claimed that although they noticed samurai ahead, they did not know they were part of a daimyō's retinue.
+On turning a corner, they recognised they were "twelve men deep into the procession and close to the daimyō", but as "none of the party had shouted or gesticulated at the Japanese in front of them", they were "confident that no hostile moves would be made by the samurai."
 On attempting to turn around, a retainer struck Richardson with his sword, then inflicted a less severe wound on Marshall.
 Travelling at speed to escape the retinue, the men received further wounds.

 The accounts of the men and Mrs Borradaile were the only ones given until 1875, when American E. H. House, a campaigning journalist and writer, published a pamphlet giving the Satsuma version of the incident.
 House stated that Richardson was "notorious for his violent dealings with Chinese people during his residency in Shanghai", and his reputation had preceded him.
-He also claimed that, on passing Japanese acquaintances, Richardson's party had asked why they had dismounted (this being customary for the passing of the daimyō), but not taken note of the response.
-In light of the "inexorable regulation" that "no casual passenger should continue to ride, either upon his horse or in any conveyance, during the occupancy of the road by a dignitary of high station", the Satsuma people felt that Lennox and his companions ought to have observed this.
-No Japanese would have been permitted to ride through the procession; had Lennox and his companions given no "offence other than that which might have proceeded from ignorance", they would have been unmolested; Richardson "had continued to push his horse in and out of the groups forming the cortége", but had the party advanced in single file (rather than two abreast), "they could have passed uninjured, as others had done before them, and others did after".
+He also claimed that, on passing Japanese acquaintances, Richardson's party had asked why they had dismounted, this being customary for the passing of the daimyō, but not taken note of the explanation.

+In light of the "inexorable regulation" that "no casual passenger should continue to ride, either upon his horse or in any conveyance, during the occupancy of the road by a dignitary of high station", the Satsuma people felt that Richardson and his companions ought to have observed this.
+No Japanese would have been permitted to ride through the procession.
+Had Richardson and his companions given no "offence other than that which might have proceeded from ignorance", they would have been unmolested.
+Richardson "had continued to push his horse in and out of the groups forming the cortége", but had the party advanced in single file, rather than two abreast, "they could have passed uninjured, as others had done before them, and others did after".